Your message will automatically include the following:

 Golden Valley, MN 55426

 Nadia is an experienced and tenacious advocate for her clients.
 She assertively represents immigrant and disabled clients before the Executive Office for Immigration Review, US Customs and Immigration Services, Board of Immigration Appeals and the Office of Disability Adjudication and Review.
 Nadia’s practice has led her to be attentive to both physical and mental disabilities of her clients, either in immigration or disability disciplines.
 Nadia has co-written many Board of Immigration Appeals briefs as well as several Eight Circuit Court of Appeals briefs.
-When not working, Nadia enjoys spending her time running outdoors, keeping up with her son Isaac “Ike” Leo, and spending time with her husband, Chad Pratt.
+When not working, Nadia enjoys spending her time running outdoors and keeping up with her son Isaac “Ike” Leo.

 Janet is a native of Mexico City, Mexico, who has lived in the United States since she was 9 years old.
 An immigrant herself, Janet understands and appreciates the hardships our clients face when confronted with complex immigration and medical issues.
 Janet is fluently bilingual in English and Spanish which allows her to help our attorneys effectively and efficiently communicate with our Spanish-speaking clients.